petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/page-fragment-editor-interface-reference.md

 The code editor is split into four panes:

-**HTML:** Supports standard HTML, along with Liferay Portal specific tags and FreeMarker (using the [alternative (square bracket) syntax](https://freemarker.apache.org/docs/dgui_misc_alternativesyntax.html)) that can be used to add dynamic behavior.
+**HTML:** Supports standard HTML, along with Liferay-specific tags and FreeMarker (using the [alternative (square bracket) syntax](https://freemarker.apache.org/docs/dgui_misc_alternativesyntax.html)) that can be used to add dynamic behavior.

 !!! tip
     Type `$(` to begin using auto-completion to find variable names.
 Type `[@` to use auto-completion to find taglib names.